Community Schools

 - Three Sisters Kitchen – Food distribution starting 2024-25 for eligible families, and fresh vegetable grab and go bags for students.
 Funded and supported by Sprouts Healthy Communities Foundation’s Wellness Across the Lifespan Grant

-Connect With Your Comunity Schools Coordinator
+Connect With Your Community Schools Coordinator

 1st Meeting of the Month (Breakfast provided):